end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 # Purpose

-RTTTL songs available on the internet are not optimized for the smallest size.&nbsp;Still they are readable by a human but they are far from optimized for the arduino embedded device.
+RTTTL songs available on the internet are not optimized for the smallest size.
+Still they are readable by a human but they are far from optimized for the arduino embedded device.
 Most RTTTL song can be optimized (without quality loss) and have their size reduced by ~20%.
 Conversion to binary allows even better compression but it wont be human readable anymore.

 The library also allows one to convert an RTTTL song to hardcoded function calls (`tone()` and `delay()` calls).
 This is really useful if your dynamic memory is almost completely full and you would like to move the load from dynamic memory to program storage space.